SAP-archive/teched2020-DAT262/exercises/ex0/README.md

 For this reason, all parts of this session that require these (local) applications will be presented as a live ***Deep Dive demo*** in ADT and on SAP S/4HANA by the trainer.<br>
 The ***Exercises*** are then intended to be performed by the participants in SAP Data Intelligence and will leverage the objects in S/4HANA that got created during the Deep Dive sections.

+## Short introduction to the Enterprise Procurement Model (EPM) in S/4

 ## Access to the exercise Data Intelligence environment